software-mansion-labs/expo-horizon/expo-quest-location/README.md

 > [!IMPORTANT]
 > The `EXPO_HORIZON` version is intended specifically for Meta Quest devices.
 Using it on standard Android devices is not recommended, as certain features may be unsupported or behave differently.

-This ensures compatibility across Quest, standard Android devices, and iOS.
+This ensures compatibility across Horizon OS, standard Android devices, and iOS.

 ## Additional features
-- `Location.isQuest()` → Returns `true` if the device is a Meta Quest device.
+- `Location.isHorizon()` → Returns `true` if the device is a Meta Horizon device.

-## Features supported on Meta Quest
+## Features supported on Meta Horizon OS

 | Function Name                                                                                     | Android Devices | Meta Quest      | Notes                                                                                                                                                                                                               |
 | ------------------------------------------------------------------------------------------------- | --------------- | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |